jerodriguezs/jerodriguezs.github.io/_pages/research.md

 - Jaimovich, A., Rodríguez, J., Santos, H., Bertoni, E., & Elacqua, G. (2018). *[Teacher Policies, Incentives, and Labor Markets in Chile, Colombia, and Peru: Implications for Equality](http://dx.doi.org/10.18235/0001319){:target="_blank"}* (No. 9124).
 Inter-American Development Bank.

-- Types of School Spending and Academic Achievement.
+- Breaking Down the Budget: The Impact of School Spending Categories on Academic Achievement.
   [*with G. Elacqua, A. Jaimovich, and I. Munevar*]

 - Mining and Energy Industries' Pollution Effects on School Students' and Teachers' Outcomes: Evidence from Chile.